BIO-411 / 4 credits

 Teaching methods

 The course will have three integrated modules, lasting four weeks each: Engineering the genome, Deciphering genome function and Modeling genome output.
-Each week, the two hours of lecture will be held on Thursday, whereas the two hours of exercise will be held on the following Monday.
-The latter will be in part through interactive computer-based exercises, as well as a brief graded written group assignment for each of the three modules (see also assessment method section below).
+The two hours of lecture will be held usually on Thursday, whereas the two hours of exercise will be held usually on the following Monday.
+The latter will be in part through interactive computer-based exercises, as well as a graded written group assignment for each of the three modules (see also assessment method section below).

 Expected student activities